Skip to content

 Body Sizes Medium (500 - 1000g)

-Threat Factors Nest Harvesting, Human Settlements in Gorges, Hiking & Climbing, Pesticide Poisoning, Lead Poisoning, Direct Persecution
+Threat Factors Nest Harvesting, Human Settlements in Gorges, Hikers and rock climbers, Pesticide Poisoning, Lead Poisoning, Hunting and trapping

 The Lanner Falcon is a large and long-winged falcon, the largest falcon breeding in our region.
 It is a fast, aggressive raptor that hunts small birds on the wing, as well as birds and mammals on the ground.
 Territorial pairs often hunt together.
 Upper parts are dark, grey or brown, and underparts are cream colored, with delicate dark streaking.
 It can be recognized by its reddish cap and narrow black moustache.